We are a globally recognized innovator of sound, image, and voice technologies for cinemas, home theaters, PCs, mobile devices, and games.

 With Dolby Vision, this cityscape explodes with electric color.

-Content mastered in Dolby Vision is up to 40 times brighter than content on conventional displays.
+Dolby Vision delivers images up to 40 times brighter than current TVs and allows for 500 times more contrast in the cinema.
 Highlights and images blaze out brightly from the screen.
 You get a finer sense of dimension, with more natural depth and shading.

 The blast from the fire-eater's mouth radiates with heat you can almost feel.